andrew/ultimate-awesome/README.md

 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [Graph-Condensation-Papers](https://github.com/XYGaoG/Graph-Condensation-Papers) - Awesome Graph Condensation Papers, [TKDE 25] Graph Condensation: A Survey.
 - [awesome-bitcoin-cash](https://github.com/2qx/awesome-bitcoin-cash) - Bitcoin Cash projects & resources .
+- [awesome-iran-opendata](https://github.com/alirezach/awesome-iran-opendata) - A repo to introduce website that share Data and Dataset about Iran [Useful for Journalist and Researchers].
 - [awesome-tree-sitter](https://github.com/drom/awesome-tree-sitter) - Curated list of awesome tree-sitter language grammars, bindings, tools, libraries.
 - [Awesome-Medical-Research](https://github.com/Engineering-Course/Awesome-Medical-Research) - Awesome list for deep learning on medical research.
-- [awesomezk](https://github.com/extropyio/awesomezk) - A curated list of ZK and Maths resources.
 - [awesome-belarus-online](https://github.com/Friz-zy/awesome-belarus-online) - List of useful belarusian online resources.
 - [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
 Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.